fdioDocs/vpp-docs/docs/concepts/whatisvpp/programmability.rst

 can be done through API calls.

-The current implementation of the FD.io VPP platform generates Low Level Bindings for C clients and for Java clients.
+The current implementation of the FD.io VPP platform generates Low Level Bindings for C, Java, and Python clients.
 It's possible for future support to be provided for bindings for other programming languages.

 Remote Programmability